 San Francisco – the land of smartly dressed and gorgeous people.
-At least, that was my impression once I stepped off of the plane.
-Everywhere I turned, there was someone sporting their latest street chic or dressed-to-the-nines look.
+At least, that was my impression once I stepped off the plane.
+Everywhere I turned, someone was sporting their latest street-chic or dressed-to-the-nines look.
 The ebb and flow of people going about their lives was infectious.
 I couldn’t help but be reminded of Dr. Seuss’ book, Oh, the Places You’ll Go!
-The city reminded me so much of Budapest, Hungary that I almost felt like I was at home.
-Speaking of “home…”
+The city reminded me so much of Budapest, Hungary that it almost felt like home.
+Speaking of “home”…

 We stayed in an apartment in Glen Park, a suburb 30 minutes north of downtown.
 Our first day began with lunch at Burma Superstar in the Richmond District.
 Their tea leaf salad was out of this world!
 To walk off the delicious Burmese food, we strolled down Clement Street to Green Apple Books.
-My friends understand the challenges of extracting me from a book store once I waltz in.
-Surprise, surprise, we spent a few hours there.
+My friends understand the challenges of extracting me from a bookstore once I waltz in.
+Surprise, surprise, we spent several hours there.
 I love Green Apple Books because they pride themselves on community and supporting local business.

 Our Sunday began with a stop in to Higher Grounds Coffee House in Glen Park.
-The quaint cafe is situated right next door to Le P’tit; I walked right past it!
+The quaint café is conveniently situated next door to Le P’tit; I walked clear past it.
 Their crepes, pastries, and savory breakfast items are decadent.
-With a cafe latte and a croissant in hand, my roommate and I headed to the Academy of Sciences.
+With a latte and croissant in hand, my roommate and I headed to the California Academy of Sciences.
 Some highlights included their planetarium, indoor rainforest, and aquarium.
-It was a lot of fun to be extra nerdy for a day!
+It was a lot of fun being nerdy for a day!

 We spent the second half of our day exploring Japantown.
-The Japanese curry at On the Bridge Restaurant is the best that I’ve ever had.
+The Japanese curry at On the Bridge restaurant is the best that I’ve ever had.
 Hands down.
-End of Story.
+End of story.
 Do not pass go.
-Bonus tip: you can’t miss the restaurant with their anime collection.
+Bonus tip: you can’t miss the restaurant with their wall-to-wall anime collection.
 After dinner, I caught up with a friend at the Lucky Horseshoe.
-Aptly named for its horse-shoe shaped bar, the establishment boasts a decent beer menu.
-Their watermelon mojito is pleasantly refreshing.
+Aptly named for its horseshoe-shaped counter, the bar carries an extensive drink menu.
+Their watermelon mojito was pleasantly refreshing.

 Thank you, San Francisco, for redeeming my faith in your wonders.